 Working remotely offers a lot of flexibility and freedom that traditional work can’t provide.
 As technology continues to advance, our options for remote work become greater and more appealing.

-Working remotely has many great benefits.
-From saving time on commuting to saving money on gas and wear and tear on your car.
-It also gives you space to be more creative, have fewer distractions, and waste less time on chats around the water cooler.
+Working remotely has many great benefits, from saving time on commuting to saving money on gas and wear and tear on your car.
+It also gives you space to be more creative, have fewer distractions and waste less time on chats around the water cooler.

 And who doesn’t love working in pj’s while drinking their coffee from their favorite mug?
 Amirite?

-While a home office doesn’t have to be an entire room separated from the rest of your house, you do have to have a space that is dedicated to work.
+While a home office doesn’t have to be an entire room separated from the rest of your house, you do have to have a space that’s dedicated to work.
 It should be a space that shifts your mindset from home to work mode.

-1. Don’t bring your work to bed
+1. Don’t bring your work to bed.

 Working in bed doesn’t provide the change in atmosphere needed for your mind to change gears from sleep mode to work mode.
-You’ll find yourself too relaxed to get productive.
+You’ll find yourself too relaxed to be productive.

 Yes, you may actually get some work done, but you’ll get much more work done once you get out of bed.

-2. Create a dedicated space
+2. Create a dedicated space.

-You don’t have to have a spare bedroom to have a dedicated home office.
-But, it’s important that you create a space that is specifically for working.
+But it’s important that you create a space that is specifically for working.
 When I started working from home, I worked from the kitchen table.

 What made it a dedicated workspace was that I sat in the same place every single time.
-I knew exactly where my laptop would be, where to place my mouse and where to place my pen and pad.
+I knew exactly where my laptop would be, where to place my mouse, and where to place my pen and pad.

 While my laptop didn’t permanently stay in the place, it was ALWAYS the place that I used to work from home.